Mean inter-particle distance: Nearest neighbor distribution

 We want to calculate probability distribution function of distance to the nearest neighbor (NN) particle.
 (The problem was first considered by Paul Hertz; for a modern derivation see, e.g.,.)
 Let us assume $N$ particles inside a sphere having volume $V$, so that $n = N/V$.
-Note that since the particles in the ideal gas are non-interacting, the probability to find a particle at a certain distance from another particle is the same as probability to find a particle at the same distance from any other point; we shall use the center of the sphere.
+Note that since the particles in the ideal gas are non-interacting, the probability of finding a particle at a certain distance from another particle is the same as the probability of finding a particle at the same distance from any other point; we shall use the center of the sphere.